spikedoanz/public/wirehead-blog.md

 So an average of about 0.049 seconds per sample or 20.4 samples per second.
 So about a 32x speedup compared to baseline, and a LINEAR 8x speedup compared to the process parallel example.

+:warning: **TODO:** This is a good location for the 4 hour training plot from your paper

 <br>

 ---